Management (MGMT)

 Fee: An additional $45.00 is charged for this course.

-Description: Students will learn skills in talent acquisition, talent development, and talent retention.
+Description: This course focuses on the specific skills necessary to assess, design, and continuously improve talent management programs.
+Students will learn skills in talent acquisition, talent development, and talent retention.
 Material spans the employee lifecycle from sourcing to recruitment to selection to on-boarding to performance management to training/development to exit interviews.
 Students will learn and apply skills through case studies, exercise, and in-class discussion to develop tangible competencies to contribute to talent management programs.

 For class offerings for a specific term, refer to the Schedule of Classes